LeoNatan/LNNotificationsUI/README.md

 ## Adding to Your Project

 Drag the `LNNotificationsUI` project to your project, and add `LNNotificationsUI.framework` under **Link Binary With Libraries** in your project target.
+Make sure to add `LNNotificationsUIAssets.xcassets` to your target's `Copy Bundle Resources`.

 ## Using the Framework